joshuasellers/Complicated-Calculator/README.md

 ## TODOs
 - Use result tracking to not have all math in display at same time
 - Improve UI/UX
-	- Make the display responsive to window resizing (use weightx/weighty and appropriate GridBagConstraints)
 	- Add keyboard input support (map number keys, enter for equals, backspace for delete)
 	- Add a clear/backspace button distinction and long-press clear-to-reset
 - Add advanced math features